Solving Markov Decision Problems

 Part I: directly solving an MDP

-Write a program solving discrete MDP problems of the type described above, using either the value iteration or the policy iteration method.
+Write a program solving ARBITRARY discrete MDP problems of the type described above, using either the value iteration or the policy iteration method.
 The program should display on output the computed optimal policy and the utility distribution, both in the tabular format conforming to the world layout.

 By saving the subsequent algorithm step utility results, perform an analysis of the convergence of the algorithm by plotting a graph of utility values using the Gnuplot program.
 Include the resulting graph, as well as the developed set of Gnuplot commands, and the data file, so the graph can be replotted for each problem instance.